 It’s been roughly 55 years since Ford changed the automotive world, and the world in general with the introduction of the Mustang, and in that time the car has become a cultural icon, a motorsport legend, and a blueprint for what an American sports car should bring to the table.
+With international popularity and fervent love for the Mustang among so many people across generations, the question of the best Mustang model can be answered in many different ways depending on which of the Mustang's attributes you like the most.
 The Mustang has no problem delivering dynamics, pure power, and classic beauty, and the best Mustangs of all time do that like few other cars in the world.
-When it comes to Mustangs, we’ve compiled the best of the best, meaning that for whatever you want out of a pony car, you know exactly the best Mustang to buy.
+When it comes to Mustangs, we’ve compiled the very best, meaning that for whatever you want out of a pony car, you know exactly the best Mustang to buy.

 2020 Ford Mustang Shelby GT500